shashwatak/satellite-js/README.md

 - `argpo`       Argument of perigee in radians.
 - `mo`          Mean anomaly in radians.
 - `no`          Mean motion in radians per minute.
+- `error`       The error code that is set by SGP4 model in case when propagation fails.

+### SatRecError

+The enum that lists all possible error codes in `SatRec.error property:
+- `None` - No error, propagation for the last supplied date is successful
+- `MeanEccentricityOutOfRange` - Mean eccentricity is out of range 0 ≤ e < 1
+- `MeanMotionBelowZero` - Mean motion has fallen below zero
+- `PerturbedEccentricityOutOfRange` - Perturbed eccentricity is out of range 0 ≤ e < 1
+- `SemiLatusRectumBelowZero` - Length of the orbit’s semi-latus rectum has fallen below zero
+- `Decayed` - Orbit has decayed: the computed position is underground

 ## Exposed Functions